bcrowell/election/README.md

 and based on the simulation.

-The next three columns are the real polling data, mean election-day voting data from the simulation, and the width of the bell curve being used to simulate this state's uncorrelated uncertainty (in addition to the nationwide, correlated uncertainty controlled by A).
+The next three columns are the real polling data, mean election-day voting data from the simulation, and a measure of the width of the bell curve being used to simulate this state's uncorrelated uncertainty (in addition to the nationwide, correlated uncertainty controlled by A).
+The width is described using half the inter-quartile range (HIQR), e.g., if the HIQR is 4%, then there's a 50% chance that the result will lie within the +-4% range.

 The RCL column gives the probability that the R candidate will win the election, conditioned on the hypothesis